UiPath/ProcessMining-pm-utils/README.md

 ### Multiple databases

 #### date_from_timestamp ([source](macros/multiple_databases/date_from_timestamp.sql))
-This macro extracts the date part from a datetime attribute.
+This macro extracts the date part from a datetime field.

 Usage:
 `{{ pm_utils.date_from_timestamp('[expression]') }}`